cirrusaircraft/avibrief-dataset/README.md

 One package that we reccommend be used for NER training and evaluation(F1 scores) is spaCy.
 Documentation for using spaCy can be found here: https://spacy.io/usage

+**Transcription Rules**

+The `transcription_rules.txt` file contains guidelines, that were used for transcribing the audio file.

 **Config files**

 The training parameters are defined in the config (.yaml)files under ``avibrief-dataset/configs/``.